 Good leadership is fundamental to the success of any organization or partnership.
 Good leaders help to create and focus on a vision, create or maintain strong management structures, resolve conflicts, and help others to be empowered.
-Conversely, as stated in
+Conversely, "[p]oor leadership usually causes a partnership to disband or fail".46